Heading to Milwaukee for a weekend getaway, a conference, or to visit friends or family?

 I know you likely weren’t expecting a Hilton to be on the list of the coolest hotels in Milwaukee.
 But Hilton Garden Inn Milwaukee Downtown is steeped in Milwaukee history and is located in one of the most beautiful buildings in downtown Milwaukee.

-The hotel also has a restaurant and bar for guests to enjoy and a fitness center.
+The hotel also has a restaurant, bar, and fitness center for guests to enjoy.
 And it’s just a short walk from the Milwaukee Art Museum, Lakeshore State Park, and the city’s nightlife.

 The Hilton Garden Inn is the perfect place to stay if you’re looking for a more budget-friendly place to crash with convenience in downtown Milwaukee.